Hot Flashes

 What is it?

-• A faster than normal heart rate
+• A faster-than-normal heart rate

 • A flushed or red face

-• Sensation of your skin warming suddenly
+• The sensation of your skin warming suddenly

 • Sweating, particularly in your upper body